Author: Revisions by Cathy Schneider, CARPLS; Recent Revisions by Andrew Tessman, Greensfelder, Hemker & Gale, P.C.

 Actions are commenced by the filing of a Complaint.
 735 ILCS 5/2-201.
 A Complaint sets forth who the parties are, and advises the Court and opposing parties of the plaintiff’s cause of action.
 The Complaint must use clear and concise language and contain a prayer for relief.
-See generally, Article II, Part 6, but more specifically sections 2-601 through 2-614 of the IL Code of Civil Procedure.
+See generally, Article II, Part 6 of the IL Code of Civil Procedure, but more specifically 735 ILCS 5/2-601 through 2-614.

 In most types of civil actions, service can be made by the Sheriff or a Court-appointed process server.
-735 ILCS 5/2-202, 203.
-In counties with a population of 2,000,000 or more, for example Cook County, original service must be by the Sheriff.
+In Cook County, original service must be by the Sheriff.
 735 ILCS 5/2-202.
 Service of summons shall be made by leaving a copy with the defendant personally (personal service), or by leaving copy at the defendant's residence with a family member or person residing there of at least age 13, with information as to its contents, and then sending a copy by mail (substitute service).
 735 ILCS 5/2-203.

-(IL Supreme Court Rules 281-289) In addition to traditional forms of service, in a small claim case, service within the State may be by certified or registered mail.
-IL SCR 284.
+(Ill.
+Supreme Court Rules 281-289) In addition to traditional forms of service, in a small claim case, service within the state may be by certified or registered mail.
+Ill.
+Sup.
+Ct.
+Rule 284.
 The Rules define a small claim as one seeking damages of $10k or less, excluding interest and costs.
-IL SCR 281.
+Ill.
+Sup.
+Ct.
+Rule 281.

 Service by publication is authorized in claims “affecting property or status within the jurisdiction of the court, including an action to obtain the specific performance, reformation, or rescission of a contract for the conveyance of land," and where the defendant resides out of state or cannot be found on due inquiry, and after notice has been sent to the defendant’s last known address.
-735 ILCS 5/2-206, 207.
+735 ILCS 5/2-206.
 The defendant may be defaulted after 3 successive weekly publications in a newspaper published in the county in which the action is pending.
 735 ILCS 5/2-207.
 Service by publication is also allowed in Forcible Entry and Detainer actions under certain circumstances.
-Section 9-107, Constructive Service.
+735 ILCS 5/9-107, Constructive Service.

 Upon Motion, a court may order service by some other special means where the plaintiff can show what attempts have been made to find the defendant, and what makes service under Section 2-203 impractical.